dnovais/dnovais/README.md

 ### My name is Diego Novais
 **Software Engineer | Elixir | Phoenix | Ruby | Ruby On Rails | JavaScript | Technical Writer.**

+With over a decade of experience in software engineering, I am always improving my technical knowledge and soft skills to positively impact a company's results and people's lives by building and delivering impactful products through code.

 **Always in search of knowledge.**